SOCIO- LEGAL STATUS OF UNWED MOTHERS

 The word “unwed mother” refers to women who have children outside of the legal framework of marriage.
 They, along with their “illegitimate” offspring, are one of the many legally and socially disadvantaged groups of people.
 It also means those who are legally separated by virtue of divorce or are currently widowed.
 Society’s view of unmarried mothers has undergone cycles of change during the past decades.
 Prior to the 1930s, an unmarried mother was seen variously as mentally defective or as the product of a bad environment.
 Thereafter, attention was focused on cultural determinants.
 In the 1940s psychiatric interest in unmarried motherhood started social work in the direction of its present-day thinking.
 Current social work literature dealing with unmarried motherhood indicates a continued tendency to view illegitimate pregnancy as, acting out of unconscious fantasies.
 Typically, an unwed mother’s family will reject her once they learn of her pregnancy.
 This is a regressive practice that prevails due to the prevalence of a patriarchal structure in society.
 More often than not, she will be forced out of the household and will be left with no other choice but to fend for herself and her child.
 This in turn, will overburden the single mother not merely in economic terms but also, in having to deal with the pressures of society at the same time.
 The generic social illegitimacy is that illicit births are regarded as a threat to the structure of society.
 The societal preference for procreation only within marriage, or some form of socially recognized and regulated relationship between the sexes, is reinforced by laws and customs which legitimatize coition as well as births and demote some responsibility for the rearing of children.

 A single mother’s character is often judged in society.
 There exists a social stigma attached to being a single mother in India.
 In our society, children out of wedlock are not respected and thus, the situation becomes worse for an unmarried mother.
 In routine tasks like school admission, opening bank accounts, admission to a hospital, getting a passport etc. the father’s name is required.
 This becomes the cause of mental harassment and denial of service.
 Unwed mothers frequently isolate themselves from society due to fear of shame created by virtue of the social stigma of having a child out of wedlock.
 Many of these women become subject to various forms of discrimination, for example, discrimination at the workplace.
 Due to this, arise one of the main problems of unwed mothers i.e., are the financial constraints.
 It can become difficult for the mothers to meet the basic needs of children such as food, clothing and school fees, maintaining the previous standard of living and meet personal expenses, with the situation of economic problems and limited resources.
 They have to support themselves as well as their child from a single source of income.
 Due to the tight budget, a single parent cannot provide their child with the facilities they require.
 Society belittles women and has the widely held belief that a woman’s position is in ideally at home itself, assuming that a woman is born to live under the rule of her father, or her brother, and later on that of her husband.
 The result of this belief is that a woman remains dependent on her father’s or her husband’s legal documents.
+The conservative legal, social and religious context surrounding women’s rights and sexuality means that many issues have been considered too sensitive to address openly and directly.
+Live-in-relationships, premarital sex and increasing divorce cases are possibilities that could have given rise to the number of single mothers in the country.

 Traditionally, Indian culture has placed a greater focus on the “ideal family headed by father” (patriarchal head) than on individual choice.
 The patriarchal culture has yet to adjust to the idea of single mothers, despite the global current of transition.
 Single women, whether they are married or unmarried, are seen with suspicion and are thought to be incapable of managing relationships.
 Sigle mother are also often discriminated against in career opportunities.
 A contributor to the current social situation of unwed or divorced mothers could be the existence of laws that favour a patriarchal society.